SCRT-HQ/VaporShell/docs/glossary/Add-VSECSTaskDefinitionTaskDefinitionPlacementConstraint.md

----
-layout: glossary
-title: Add-VSECSTaskDefinitionTaskDefinitionPlacementConstraint
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSECSTaskDefinitionTaskDefinitionPlacementConstraint

 ## SYNOPSIS
-Adds an AWS::ECS::TaskDefinition.TaskDefinitionPlacementConstraint resource property to the template
+Adds an AWS::ECS::TaskDefinition.TaskDefinitionPlacementConstraint resource property to the template.
+The TaskDefinitionPlacementConstraint property specifies an object representing a constraint on task placement in the task definition.

 ## SYNTAX